Stu042/cy-plan/docs/classes.md

     }
 }

-MyOtherClass {
+class MyOtherClass {
     MyClass MyClass
     MyOtherClass(MyClass myClass) {
-        return MyOtherClass {
         MyClass = myClass
     }
 }
-}

-// This is not possible, as MyClass would need to be injected, a transient cannot be created by the user onmly by Dependency Injection transient MyOtherTransient {
+// This is not possible, as MyOtherTransient will be injected and MyClass is only able to be created manually transient MyOtherTransient {
     MyClass MyClass
     MyTransient MyTransient